IainJackson90/pp5-mildew-detection/README.md

 1. Create a dropdwon to not ony identify chery leaves but aswell as other crops for the farmer
 2. Create database when multiple users start loging on and using the webb aplication it will grow the database and in return train the model more efectivley
-3. Have a section that shows on a map where farmers are experancing crop decieses with a heatmap showing the intensety of the spead of the decieses.

 ## Deployment

 ### Heroku